BristolCompositesInstitute/RSE-Guide/testing.md

 well together, and are the key componenents of the popular software engineering buzz-term "Continuous Integration".

-Since all of our tests can now be run with a single command, it is easy to get a computer to do this automatically for us before we release a new version of the software.
-This means that we never forget to run the tests, and that we don't release code that breaks previous functionality.
+Since all of our tests can now be run with a single command, it is possible to get a computer to do this automatically for us before we release a new version of the software.
+This means that we never forget to run the tests, and don't release code that breaks previous functionality.